Degenerative Spine Disorders

 • Weakness and numbness along the chest wall

-• loss of sensation of genital organs
+• loss of sensation in genital organs

 Lumbar Symptoms: